Applied Behaviour Analysis

 - Removing an undesired food item from a child’s plate when they cry (the child is likely to cry again at the next presentation of that food item)

-In ABA therapy, a punishment is anything that makes a behaviour less likely to occur.
+In applied behaviour analysis a punishment is anything that makes a behaviour less likely to occur.
 Similar to reinforcement, there is positive punishment (adding something undesirable to the environment) and negative punishment (removing something desirable from the environment).
 While punishment is effective in behaviour change, much research has shown that reinforcement is longer lasting and more effective in changing behaviour.

 Watch this clip from the Big Bang Theory which describes the difference between reinforcement and punishment.

 Shaping a behaviour occurs when we reinforce successive approximations of a behaviour.
 In order to be able to change behaviour opportunities for reinforcement have to be present.
 In shaping, you are making it more likely that an opportunity will present itself.

 For example: Your minimally verbal child has recently begun to say an /m/ sound when they want milk.
 If you waited until they said the entire word ‘milk’ you would not have the opportunity to reinforce them.
 By shaping their response (and reinforcing each time they say ‘mmmm’) you are creating many occasions for reinforcement and learning.